 What if you were promised that you could come away from a dark time like that with a new awareness of who GOD is and a relationship with Him that would be closer than you ever imagined?
 Obviously we don’t get a choice about it and when these times will come to us.
 But understanding the work they do in our souls, can help bring us comfort.

 It is helpful to see all the ways GOD works in our lives.
 He is as creative in His dealings with us as His Creation shows us He is.

 This past week, we had a pause from our class.
 But we had the chance to meet one-on-one with our small group leader to sort out questions wo de have.
 One of my questions was pretty complicated but was linked to one of the tools.
 It led to a very helpful discussion that I am still processing.

 Suffice to say, that I’m realizing how helpful those times of darkness are for my growth.
 I’ve been through a few in the past 5 years as well as my lifetime.
 My natural tendency is to fix what I can and move on.
-I hate being in the dark..both literally and figuratively.
+I hate being in the dark…both literally and figuratively.
 I loathe being unable to see past my nose.
 I detest not knowing where I am going or how to make sense of what is happening in my life or relationships.
 I totally do not like being uncomfortable, especially when it relates to the what’s and why’s of any suffering I am going through.
-I want to understand it, sort it out categorize it and put it away in it’s neat and tidy box.
-I have no desire to simply sit in the dark and thin about it.
-It is miserable work and I often have to look at myself in ways I don’t want to do.
+I want to understand it, sort it out, categorize it, and put it away in its neat and tidy box.
+I have no desire to simply sit in the dark and think about it.
+It is miserable work and I often have to look at myself in ways I don’t want to.

 It is interesting, in retrospect, to see how GOD uses darkness in our lives to build us and strengthen our relationship with Him.